An Equivalence between the Lasso and Support Vector Machines: Implications Remarks

-\paragraph{A Lasso in Kernel Space.} Traditional kernel regression techniques \citep{Smola:2004ba,Saunders:1998ws,Roth:2004gw} try to learn a real-valued function~$f$ from the space $\R^d$ of the datapoints, such that the resulting real value for each datapoint approximates some observed value.
-The function $f$ is chosen to be a linear combination the (kernel) inner products to few existing datapoints in the kernel space.
+Traditional kernel regression techniques \cite{Smola:2004ba,Saunders:1998ws,Roth:2004gw} try to learn a real-valued function~$f$ from the space $\R^d$ of the datapoints, such that the resulting real value for each datapoint approximates some observed value.
+The regression model is chosen as a linear combination of the (kernel) inner products with few existing landmark datapoints (the support vectors).

-Here, as we present a kernelization of the Lasso that is in complete analogy to the classical kernel trick for SVMs, our goal is different.
-We are not trying to approximate $n$ many individual real values (one for each datapoint, or row of $A$), but instead we are searching for a linear combination of our points in kernel space, such that the resulting combination is \emph{close} to the lifted point $b$, measured in the kernel space norm.
-Formally, suppose our kernel space~$\mathcal H$ is given by an inner product $\kappa(y,z) = \langle \Psi(y), \Psi(z) \rangle$ for some implicit mapping $\Psi: \R^d \rightarrow {\mathcal H}$.
-Then we define our kernelized variant of the Lasso as Nicely, analogous to the SVM case, also this objective function here is determined purely in terms of the pairwise (kernel) inner products $\kappa(.,.)$.
+Here, as we discuss a kernelization of the Lasso that is in complete analogy to the classical kernel trick for SVMs, our goal is different.
+We are not trying to approximate $n$ many individual real values (one for each datapoint, or row of $A$), but instead we are searching for a linear combination of our points in the kernel space, such that the resulting combination is \emph{close} to the lifted point~$b$, measured in the kernel space norm.
+Formally, suppose our kernel space~$\mathcal H$ is given by an inner product $\kappa(y,z) = \langle \Phi(y), \Phi(z) \rangle$ for some implicit mapping $\Phi: \R^d \rightarrow {\mathcal H}$.
+Then we define our kernelized variant of the Lasso as

+Nicely, analogous to the SVM case, also this objective function here is determined purely in terms of the pairwise (kernel) inner products $\kappa(\cdot,\cdot)$.

 An alternative way to see this is to observe that our simple ``mirror-and-translate'' trick from Section~\ref{sec:LassoLeSVM} also works the very same way in any kernel space $\mathcal H$.
-Here, the equivalent SVM instance is given by the $2n$ new points $\SetOf{\pm\Psi(A_i)-\Psi(b)}{i\in[1..n]}\subset{\mathcal H}$.
+Here, the equivalent SVM instance is given by the $2n$ new points $\SetOf{\pm\Phi(A_i)-\Phi(b)}{i\in[1..n]}\subset{\mathcal H}$.
 The crucial observation is that the (kernel) inner product of any two such points is

 Here $s_i,s_j \in\pm1$ are the signs corresponding to each point.
 Therefore we have completely determined the resulting $2n \times 2n$ kernel matrix $K$ that defines the kernelized SVM~(\ref{eq:classifier}), namely $\min_{x\in\Simplex}x^TKx$, which solves our equivalent Lasso problem~(\ref{eq:kernelLasso}) in the kernel space~$\mathcal H$.